openTdataCH/ojp-ios/README.md

 let nextTripResults = try await paginatedActor.loadPrevious().tripResults
 ```

 ## Sample App

-There is an experimental sample app under [Sample App](./SamplApp) to showcase and test the SDK.
+There is an experimental [Sample App](./SamplApp) to showcase and test the SDK.
 Currently intended to be run as a macOS app.

 ## Documentation

 - [Documentation of the iOS Library](https://opentdatach.github.io/ojp-ios/documentation/ojp/)
 - run `format-code.sh` to execute swiftformat on the library

+## Releases

+See [Releases](https://github.com/openTdataCH/ojp-ios/releases) for the history of all current releases.

+A new release can be prepared using [`./create-version.sh`](./create-version.sh).

 ### Used Standards